 In contrast, Chametzky (1996), critiquing Lebeaux's proposal, argues that the node created by adding an adjunct is unlabelled.
-Stepanov (2001) adapts Lebeaux's theory of adjuncts to an early minimalist theory and argues that adjuncts can be added counter-cyclically without violating the least tampering principle because the node dominating the adjunct is not a fullfledged label but a segment of that label.
-Regardless of the soundness of these proposals 1Hornstein (2009) differs, defining MERGE, not as set-formation but as concatenation.

-within their respective theories, they all crucially assumed a generative procedure in which labelling and structure building were intrinsically linked.
-Therefore, none of these theories of adjuncts can be neatly translated into a theory in which labelling and structure building are separate from each other.
+Stepanov (2001) adapts Lebeaux's theory of adjuncts to 70 an early minimalist theory and argues that adjuncts can be added counter-cyclically without 71 violating the least tampering principle because the node dominating the adjunct is not a full-72 fledged label but a segment of that label.
+Regardless of the soundness of these proposals 73 within their respective theories, they all crucially assumed a generative procedure in which labelling and structure building were intrinsically linked.
+Therefore, none of these theories 75 of adjuncts can be neatly translated into a theory in which labelling and structure building 76 are separate from each other.
+77

 The move to a "simplest merge" theory of syntax, then, demands a novel theory of adjuncts.
-Chomsky (2013) has suggested that adjuncts are the result of an operation pairmerge which creates ordered pairs rather than sets, as demonstrated in
+Chomsky (2013) has suggested that adjuncts are the result of an operation pair-merge which creates ordered pairs rather than sets, as demonstrated in

-78 crefdef:PairMerge
+81 crefdef:PairMerge

-79 (8) Pair-Merge $(\alpha, \beta) \rightarrow \langle \alpha, \beta \rangle$
+82 (8) Pair-Merge $$(\alpha, \beta) \to \langle \alpha, \beta \rangle$$